Not everyone is suited to this breed.

 in the

 Lanai, you may lose your dog to drowning.
-We do not place Scotties were
+We do not place Scotties where

 there is an